+Units: 1-4

+When Offered: As offered

 This course offers a concentration upon a specific topic within the field of civil engineering.
-The topic varies by in-depth a civil engineering topic of particular interest.
+The topic varies by semester.

+Repeatable: May be repeated for credit with change in topic

+Grade Type: Letter Grade